DUI

 DUI Levels in Pennsylvania

-The Driving Under the Influence (DUI) Law in Pennsylvania is based on a tiered approach.
+Pennsylvania’s Driving Under the Influence (DUI) law is based on a tiered approach.
 The penalties, suspension time, and fines you will face depend on your blood alcohol level and prior DUI offenses, if any.
-The DUI blood alcohol levels in Pennsylvania include:
+The DUI blood alcohol levels in Pennsylvania consist of:

 Without prior DUI offenses, you may face these consequences: